Not long ago in Sri Lanka there was a Rooster named Rembrandt who jumped the species fence and started to paint.

 This provided incentive for some to cast their Smart Phones in the sea and swim to the Temple of No Return themselves.
 Meanwhile Rembrandt’s clichés, one after another, rolled in with the waves.

 They might arrive on a breeze or with the chance blessing of a baby’s smile.
 They were there in the jingle of a bike bell or the cry of a angry gull.
-For example cliché Number 2454: “Everybody counts or nobody counts,” came with a kids’ game of Russian roulette.
-And Number 2455, Rembrandt’s favourite: “Even if the sky falls there will be a tiny hole to get out through,” which came with meltdown of the polar ice cap and the sale of Greenland to America.
+For example cliché Number 2454: “Everybody counts or nobody counts,” came with the Batti kids’ game of kabadi.
+And Number 3003, Rembrandt’s favourite: “Everyone seems normal until you get to know them,” which came with meltdown of the polar ice cap and the sale of Greenland to America.

 These days the sky has fallen everywhere and Rembrandt rejoices.
 He has reopened the College of Poets and invites one and all to join Mystery Painting classes at the Falling Sky Studio, as soon as he officially founds it.

 Rembrandt promises to found it as soon as he can find it.
 When he does you’ll be the first to know.
 The Garden Path Curriculum is ready to go.

 The above excerpted from a GPS Inc. powerpoint presentation on the Falling Sky Studio by Bart Kreps and Paul Hogan.